How Investors Filter Startups That Match Their Fundraising Strategy

 Tools and Frameworks for Filtering Startups

-Today’s investors use a blend of intuition, experience, and advanced tools.
+Today’s investors use a blend of intuition, experience, and advanced tools to filter startups that align with their fundraising strategy.

 Some funds use detailed scorecards to quantify their “fit” with investment criteria.
 Common scorecard parameters include: